 A paradise for water-loving souls, Traverse City is a fine place to canoe, kayak, or SUP.
 Four rivers run through the region—the Boardman, Betsie, Crystal and Platte—all of which are suitable for beginners (with just enough current to keep things interesting).
 Bring your own equipment, or rent from one of the many outfitters in and around town.

 The Leelanau Peninsula is also home to some of the most crystal-clear, glacially formed, lakes in the Midwest—many of which are perfect for fishing and rock hunting.
 (Do keep an eye out for the illusive Petoskey stone.)
 And, on a calm day, the sheltered waters of the Grand Traverse Bay make for an adventure the kids may never forget.
 WEBSITE URL: www.traversecity.com/outdoors/kayak-canoe-and-sup/

 Tip: If you are on the water as the sun rises, sit still and listen for the haunting call of the male loon as he sings to his mate.

 Activity 4: Step Back in Time at the Drive In Theater

 Families have enjoyed the double feature at the Cherry Bowl Drive-In Theater for over sixty years.
 It’s one of the few remaining outdoor drive-in theaters in the country.
 Not to mention, it’s one where the Fabulous 50’s live on with original equipment including a nostalgic 1953 popcorn popper and a sound system powered by original vacuum tube motiograph amplifiers.

 What’s more, kids love the miniature golf course and running between playground equipment, the sandbox, and inflatable bounce house.
 Inside Cherry Bowl Gifts & Goodies, they can build a souvenir stuffed animal.
-More than a concession stand, the food served at Cherry Bowl Drive-In is always fresh and homemade, and the movies shown here are family friendly–rated G and PG, with the occasional PG-13.
+More than a concession stand, the food served at Cherry Bowl Drive-In is always fresh and homemade.
+What’s more, the movies shown here are family friendly–rated G and PG, with the occasional PG-13.
 Website: www.cherrybowldrivein.com

-1 Great Place to Stay: Cherry Tree Inn & Suites
+1 Great Place to Stay in Traverse City with Kids: Cherry Tree Inn & Suites